VMGWARE/vATCSuite/README.md

 ## License

 Distributed under the `CC BY-NC-SA 4.0` License.
 See `LICENSE` for more information.
-The LICENSE file included overrides any other license information and is the major license that applies to this project, the `CC BY-NC-SA 4.0` License, is a secondary license that also applies to this project and is included for reference.
+The `CC BY-NC-SA 4.0` License overrides the included `LICENSE` file.
+The LICENSE file included is a secondary license that also applies to this project and is included for reference.

 ## Contributors